dedeswim/vits-robustness-torch/README.md

 # Adversarially Robust Vision Transformers

-Repository for the Adversarially Robust Vision Transformers paper.
+Repository for the *Adversarially Robust Vision Transformers* paper.
+It contains both the code and the checkpoints of 22 models from the paper relative to 4 different datasets.

+## Abstract

 ## Pre-requisites